fortytwofold/Structured-Empathy-Framework/introduction/definitions.md

+---
+title: Definitions
+---
-The following **_Definitions_** are used to bring clarity to the Structured Empathy Framework; they aim to bring clarity and set expectations.
+The following **_Definitions_** are used to bring clarity to the Structured Empathy Framework; they aim to nurture understanding and set expectations.
 They act as an good gateway to exploring the key concepts.

 ## Core Terms
 -	**Structured Empathy** - A disciplined method for understanding others that balances emotional insight with operational clarity.
 It transforms empathy from a vague sentiment into a repeatable, evidence based practice.